austinjonathan1/lab8_austin_jonathan/README.md

 ***************

 From the zip/7z package:
-Unzip all lab8_austin_jonathan.zip and execute tasks in Spyder Make sure to pip install the proper libraries used at the top of each file View the program screenshots and “VIDEO” for the following requirements below:
+Unzip all lab8_austin_jonathan.zip and execute tasks in Spyder and Google Colab Make sure to pip install the proper libraries used at the top of each file View the program screenshots and “VIDEO” for the following requirements below:
 1. CNN - Baseline + Increasing Dropout + Data Augmentation + Batch Normalization + Your own method